VladimirMakaev/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 seats.
 Now the aggregate raises a **SeatsReserved** event that reports how many seats of a particular type it could reserve.
-This means that the number of seats reserved may not match the number of seats requested; this information is passed back to the UI for the registrant to make a decision on how to proceed with the registration.
+This means that the number of seats reserved may not match the number of seats requested; this information is passed back to the UI for the Registrant to make a decision on how to proceed with the registration.

 ### The AddSeats Method